 Instructions

-If you are a Fellow, a Member or a Registrar Associate, you may appoint a Fellow, a Member or a Registrar Associate as your proxy.
+If you are a Fellow, a Member or a GP in Training, you may appoint a Fellow, a Member or a GP in Training as your proxy.

 If you are an Associate, you may only vote with respect to any resolution determining the annual allowance to be paid to the Directors.
-You may appoint a Fellow, a Member, an Associate or a Registrar Associate as your proxy for this purpose.
+You may appoint a Fellow, a Member, an Associate or a GP in Training as your proxy for this purpose.

 To direct the appointee to cast your vote in respect of an item of business in a particular manner either on a show of hands or on a poll, place a sufficient indication (including, without limitation, a tick or a cross) in the relevant box in respect of that item of business.